 Conclusion

-In summary, managing diabetic neuropathy is crucial for improving your overall quality of life.
+In summary, managing diabetic neuropathy self-care is crucial for improving your overall quality of life.
 By following these four key tips for diabetic neuropathy self-care, you can take proactive steps towards managing your condition effectively.

 First and foremost, maintaining optimal blood sugar levels is essential.
 This can be achieved by adopting a healthy lifestyle, including a well-balanced diet, regular exercise, and proper medication management.